zcoo/fluss/website/docs/maintenance/observability/logging.md

 * add the `logback-core`, and `logback-classic` jars to the lib directory.

 :::info
-Fluss currently uses SLF4J 1.7.x, which is _incompatible_ with logback 1.3.0 and higher.
+Fluss currently uses SLF4J 1.7.x, which is _incompatible_ with Logback 1.3.0 and higher.
 :::

-The Fluss distribution ships with the following logback configuration files in the conf directory, which are used automatically if logback is enabled:
+The Fluss distribution ships with the following Logback configuration files in the conf directory, which are used automatically if logback is enabled:
 * `logback-console.xml`: used for CoordinatorServer/TabletServer if they are run in the foreground (e.g., Kubernetes).
 * `logback.xml`: used for CoordinatorServer/TabletServer by default.